spiffe/spiffe/standards/WIT-SVID.md

 This section describes the manner in which a WIT-SVID may be issued and validated.

-The process of signing a WIT-SVID does not differ significantly from the well-established for signing a JWT-SVID or a JWT more generally.
+The process of signing a WIT-SVID does not differ significantly from the well-established method for signing a JWT-SVID or a JWT.
 Implementors should follow the canonical process set out by [RFC7519][6].
 However, they should bear in mind the following specific requirements for WIT-SVIDs:

 - The issuer MUST use one of the permitted algorithms for signing the WIT-SVID JWT as per [2.3.
 Algorithm - `alg`](#23-algorithm---alg).
 - The issuer MUST set the `alg`, `typ` and `kid` header parameters.